 We recommend allowing 2-3 hours to tour the museum grounds.

 Closed Mondays and most Federal Holidays.

 No reservation is needed to visit the ASOM.
-However, if someone in your group requires a wheelchair, or if your visit is with a large group or tour, please contact our contact our Visitor Services Coordinator here to plan your visit.
+However, if your visit is with a large group or tour, please contact our contact our Visitor Services Coordinator here to plan your visit.

 Admission is free while donations are graciously accepted.

 A General Admission ticket for the Motion Simulator is $10.00.
 Tickets are available in the gift shop.